COVID 19 Travel Requirements and Scuba Diving Protocols

 Staff will be required to wear masks while around guests and co-workers at all times when feasible.

-Presently in the country of Honduras all business must have a dedicated BSS, require masks on clients, take temperature upon entering, and provide hand sanitizer.
-The population is still on restricted personal travel within the island based on ID numbers.
-This travel restriction does not apply to tourists and guests.
+Presently in the country of Honduras all businesses must have a dedicated BSS, require masks on clients, take temperature upon entering, and provide hand sanitizer.